coleenquadros/configuration/docs/uhc/sop/ocm-ci-jobs.md

 2020-04-28T10:10:19Z [INFO] [apiserver/handler_helpers.go:191] [<REDACTED_ID>]- can't get access token: invalid_grant: Offline user session not found
 ```

-In order to fix this: TODO
+In order to fix this SDA will need to regenerate `self.token` by getting a new token from https://cloud.redhat.com/openshift/token, using cluster-service user etabak_cluster_service_20012019.
+Then take that value and insert it into config -> self.token.

-### hive-frontend and aws-account-operator serviceAccounts
+### hive-frontend, aws-account-operator serviceAccounts and gcp-project-operator tokens

 If the `hive-frontend` or `aws-account-operator` SAs are invalidated, they will be cycled automatically for the prod instance, but it must be addressed manually for the hive-int environment otherwise OCM will not be able to communicate with hive.